Wildsong/docker-direwolf/README.md

 ## Project status

+2022-03-02 Oh the container registry saga, I loved when Docker would automatically get updated via a link to Github, then they made that a fee service so I stopped using hub.docker.com.
+Then I learned I can push the build from github instead and that github now has their own container registry.
+Great!
+I will use that instead.
+ONLY, there is a limit of 500MB, well okay, I can probably live with that, this is a hobby after all.
+Then I pushed a container up and it would not let me make it public!
+That makes no sense.
+So I deleted it and went back to using the Docker Hub as the storage medium.
+Great, I just have to figure out the best path forward for that now, then I can write it up.
+I could run my own or use Google Container Registry or AWS ECR or all of them!!

 2022-03-01 I added the action.yml and .github/workflows/build.yml files
 to (attempt to) implement CI/CD.
 This triggers a Docker build on Github and lets me see the output